udit-rai/udit-rai/README.md

 As a former **Incident Responder and Lead Cybersecurity Trainer** at **prestigious government institutions during international tensions**, I learned the biggest mistakes that make systems fail, including idiot-proofing those systems.
 Sounds harsh, but that way they **don’t fall apart when reality gets hostile, or customers get fickle.**
 -->
-When you work with me, you don’t just get fast, scalable full-stack builds —
-you get **resilient systems designed to protect revenue, data, and reputation.**
+When you work with me, you don’t just get fast, scalable full-stack builds —  you get **resilient systems designed to protect revenue, data, and reputation.**

----

-# 🛠️ What I Build
+## Not to mention
-If it runs on the web, I build it — end-to-end:
+If it runs on the web, I build it — end-to-end.

-### ⚙️ Full-Stack Solutions for Businesses & Startups
-- Internal tools & dashboards
-- Booking, ordering & workflow systems
-- Data-driven platforms
-- Secure authentication systems
-- Startup MVPs
-- APIs, integrations, automations
-- Multi-role permission-based apps
-- SaaS-style products

-### 🎨 Custom Web Experiences for Individuals
-- Personal portfolio sites
-- Creator/artist pages
-- Professional identity websites
-- Custom UI components
-- Interactive showcases

-### 🛡️ Security-Enhanced Engineering
-- Secure backend architecture
-- Hardened authentication flows
-- Input validation, rate limiting, audit logs
-- Deployment best practices
-- Disaster recovery planning
-- Threat modeling for real scenarios

-Security isn’t a feature.
-It’s baked into the foundation.

----

-# 🚀 Featured Builds (Top 5)
+# 🚀 Recent Builds (Top 5)

 ### 🟩 <Project Name> — Full-Stack Business Platform
 **Client Type:** Local business / startup